shotover/shotover-proxy/README.md

 * Kafka

 ## What problems does Shotover solve?
-Concrete examples where shotover-proxy has been applied include:
+Concrete examples where Shotover has been applied include:
 * [Multi-region, active-active redis](shotover-proxy/examples/redis-multi/)
 * [Cassandra query caching in redis, with a query audit trail sent to kafka](shotover-proxy/examples/cass-redis-kafka/)

-More broadly, shotover-proxy is designed to be used for a very wide ranging class of problems where it is useful to transparently intercept a database call and redirect it.
+More broadly, Shotover is designed to be used for a very wide ranging class of problems where it is useful to transparently intercept a database call and redirect it.
 This allows you to change the behaviour of running applications at the infrastructure level without change to the application code itself.
 Some examples where we envisage Shotover could be deployed include:
 * Moving very large or very hot tenants/customers/keys (that can cause unbalanced partition problems in some systems) to a separate data store by intercepting and redirecting queries for those particular keys
 * Dual writing and/or query translation to allow the underlying storage technology to be changed (for example, from DynamoDB to Apache Cassandra)
 * As an alternative to Change Data Capture technology to send writes to a message stream such as Apache Kafka in addition to the primary database
 * Adding auditing, encryption or other security measures

-Of course, shotover-proxy is designed to be configurable and extensible so use your imagination and let us know what uses you find!
+Of course, Shotover is designed to be configurable and extensible so use your imagination and let us know what uses you find!

 ## Deploying Shotover
 Shotover can be deployed in several different ways based on the problem you are trying to solve, but they all fall into three categories: